HugoCornelis/workflow-automation-engine/README.md

 - Integration with `grc` for project-specific _keyword highlighting_.
 - Support for multiple _roles_ for remote execution in a Docker containers or `tmux` sessions.

-`workflow` engine configurations and libraries have been used for:

-- Buildroot wrapping: Use Buildroot more conveniently and leverage `workflow` `bash` completion to explore available `defconfig`s and track which builds have already been completed.
-- Linux kernel testing and debugging: Compile a specific Linux kernel source tree and initiate debugging sessions under `qemu`.
-- Device fleet simulation: Build embedded software artifacts and integrate the required open-source components to simulate device fleet scenarios.
-- Documentation generation and verification: Use the `workflow` engine to automatically generate user-facing documentation from test specifications.

 The `workflow` engine is typically used to: